Adhya-rao/n8n-linkedin-automation/README.md

 AI Social Media Content Automation (LinkedIn)
 Overview

-This project automates AI-powered LinkedIn content creation and posting.
+Automates AI-powered LinkedIn content creation and posting.

 The workflow reads article content, summarizes it using AI, generates a LinkedIn post, and automatically publishes it.